lizhanmit/spark-coding-tutorial/README.md

 ---

+## Scala Object VS Scala App

+When coding in IDE, you will be choosing to create a Scala Object or a Scala App under a package.

+- Scala Object
+  - With main function.
+  - You are able to specify input parameters when executing the program.

+- Scala App
+  - Extends `App`.
+  - Without main function.

+---

+## Read CSV File as Dataset

+When reading a CSV file as a Dataset with a case class, make sure headers of the CSV file matches fields of the case class.
+If the headers do not match, use code to modify them, e.g. removing spaces and lowering case the first character, and then convert to Dataset.

+---

 ## Troubleshooting

-- Problem 1
+- **Problem 1**

-Run hello world example once after setting up the project, got such an error.
+When running "hello world" example once after setting up the project, got such an error.

 ```
 Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: 10582